OfficeDev/Microsoft-Teams-Samples/samples/RT-sample-app/nodejs-mutual-dependency/README.md

     ```

 ## RT Sample App Feature
-**This feature is to cover all 4 hero scenarios with one sample**
+**This sample feature is to cover Mutual Dependency like Bot, Tab, ME depends on each other**
-1) Static tab that contains a dialog -
-2) Static tab + ME => the static tab dependsOn ME
-3) Static tab + ME + BOT => the three mutually depends on each other
+1) Static Tab + ME + BOT => the three mutually depends on each other
-4) actionME depends on Bot => for the bot-base-actionME scenario

 ## Running the sample